nelsonRoberts1968/password-generator/README.md

 ## Project Description

-Creating a password generator application.When  a genrate button is clicked it prsents the user with a serises of promts.
+Creating a password generator application.When  a generate button is clicked it presents the user with a serises of promts.
-The user gets prompted to inter a pssowrd that fits a specific creteria and at the end the generated password is produced that fits all the criteria from the prompts.
+The user gets prompted to inter a passoword that fits a specific creteria, and at the end of every prompts the generated password is produced that fits all the criteria from the prompts.

 ## Deployed Application Link